10 Former NFL Players Charged With Defrauding League's Health Care Program

 McCune is facing the most extensive array of accusations — he's charged with one count of conspiracy to commit wire fraud and health care fraud, nine counts of wire fraud and nine counts of health care fraud.

 According to prosecutors, McCune, Eubanks, Vanover, Buckhalter and Rogers solicited other players to join their scheme by offering to file false claims in exchange for kickbacks.
+McCune would allegedly impersonate other participants in the fraud as he called to check on the status of false claims.
 The claims submitted between June 2017 and December 2018 allegedly totaled more than $3.9 million.

+The structure of the fraud "looks just like a traditional health care fraud scheme," Benczkowski said.
+"You have a ringleader at the top.
+You have recruiters down below.
+And then you have what would normally be patients in a typical health care fraud scheme — and in this case, there were former players."

 Benczkowski said federal authorities have no evidence that any doctors were complicit in the scheme, which hinged on forged documents.